Chesa Boudin: Criticism

 When asked about the January 2021 killing of Vicha Ratanapakdee, Boudin called the crime "heinous" but did not think that the attack was racially motivated, stating that "the defendant was in some sort of a temper tantrum."
 The family of Ratanapakdee expressed outrage over the characterization of the attack as a "temper tantrum", finding the comments to be disheartening and inappropriate for the severity of the crime.
 Boudin later clarified his comments, stating that he was referring to the perpetrator's conduct before the crime.
 According to ABC7, the family said that Boudin had planned to participate in a vigil for Ratanapakdee, but did not show up after the family told him they were not interested in taking pictures or videos with him.
 Boudin has charged Ratanapakdee’s assailant with murder and elder abuse.

-Boudin was criticized for his handling of the case of the attack perpetrated by 24-year-old Ramos-Hernandez on 84-year old Rong Xin Liao.
+Boudin was criticized for his handling of the case of the attack perpetrated by 24-year-old Eric Ramos-Hernandez on 84-year old Rong Xin Liao.
 After spending time in jail, Ramos-Hernandez was released on mental health diversion.
 Boudin's office claimed that outcome was desired by Liao, who speaks only Cantonese.
 Liao's family disputed this claim, and instead stated that Liao desired "strict punishment".
 The family, together with groups such as Asians Are Strong, United Peace Collaborative, Stop AAPI Hate, and career prosecutor Nancy Tung protested Boudin's action and organized a demonstration outside the Hall of Justice.

 Boudin has been criticized for his alleged lack of prosecution of drug-related crimes, with only three drug convictions in 2021, none of which were for fentanyl dealing.
 Boudin has defended his actions saying that many of the drug dealers in the Bay Area are from Honduras, and would face deportation if convicted of drug dealing.

+Samantha Michaels in Mother Jones claimed that "crime rates are not spiraling out of control, and there’s no evidence that Boudin or other DAs are responsible for the upticks that have occurred.
+In fact, academics who studied progressive prosecutors around the country found that their policies did not cause violence to rise".
+She cites one study that looked at violent crime rates in Brooklyn, Chicago, St. Louis, and Philadelphia from 2014 to 2018 and another that looked at recidivism rates of defendants who had their misdemeanors dismissed.
+Michaels also noted that murder rates had risen nationally during the pandemic, and while there was a 36 percent spike in San Francisco homicides in 2021, many other areas saw a greater rise.